Fun-Plex: About

 Rides at Fun-Plex include a slick track, bumper boats, and go-gator kiddie coaster.
 There is a waterpark with a wave pool, five story waterslides, a lazy river, and a children's pool.
 Other rides includes the Rock-O-Ride, a Tilt-A-Whirl, as well as a classic carousel and the Balloon Ferris wheel.
 In 2007, the facility boasted new go-karts and a larger track, as well a new 18-hole miniature golf.

-In 2007, the Big Ohhhhhh!!! was introduced to Fun Plex in Ralston, Nebraska, becoming the state's only roller coaster until its removal in 2018.
-The coaster has been used at several other parks previous to coming to Fun-Plex.
-The roller coaster was subsequently sold and relocated to Lakeside Amusement Park in Denver, Colorado, where it underwent refurbishment from 2018 to 2023 and is fully operational.
-The site at Fun Plex now sits empty.
+In 2007, a relocated roller coaster named The Big Ohhhhhh!!! was introduced to Fun-Plex.
+A "Zyklon" coaster by Italian firm Pinfari, it was the state's only major roller coaster until its removal in 2018.

 In 2025, the park opened Pirate's Chutes, a pair of body slides culminating with a large drop into the 11' deep splash pool.

+In 2026, Fun-Plex acquired a brand new steel roller coaster called Mammoth, taking the present title of Nebraska's only major coaster.
+It is an "Anaconda 2.0" model manufactured by Italian firm Preston & Barbieri.